What is albumin?

 Albumin is a protein made in the liver.
 It is a marker of liver and kidney health and is the most abundant protein in the blood.

-Albumin is included in many of our blood tests that include a liver profile, such as our Advanced Well Man Blood Test, Advanced Well Woman Blood Test, and Ultimate Performance Blood Test.
+Albumin is included in many of our blood tests that include a liver profile, such as our Advanced Well Man Blood TestAdvanced Well Woman Blood Test, and Ultimate Performance Blood Test.

-Albumin is usually included as part of a liver screen along with other biomarkers such as alanine aminotransferase (ALT), alkaline phosphatase (ALP), bilirubin, and gamma GT (GGT).
+Your healthcare provider might order an albumin blood test if they think your liver or kidneys aren’t working as they should.
+It's usually included as part of a liver screen along with other biomarkers such as alanine aminotransferase (ALT), alkaline phosphatase (ALP), bilirubin, and gamma GT (GGT).

 What does albumin do?

-Albumin keeps fluids from leaking out of blood vessels and carries hormones, fatty acids, vitamins, and medicines throughout the body.
+Albumin keeps fluids from leaking out of blood vessels and carries hormones, fatty acids, vitamins, and even medicines throughout the body.

-- Maintains oncotic pressure — Albumin draws water into the blood vessels.
+• Maintains oncotic pressure — albumin draws water into the blood vessels.
 If levels are low, fluid can leak into the surrounding tissues.

-- Transports substances — Albumin is a transport protein, meaning it can bind and transport many different substances—like nutrients, enzymes, medications, and hormones—around the body.
+• Transports substances — albumin is a transport protein, meaning it can bind and transport many different substances—like nutrients, enzymes, medications, and hormones—around the body.

 What is a normal albumin level?